ThePenitentTextures1/KH1-Gummi-Manager/README.md

-   Part 3: Extra Features, Gummi Inventory Editor, and Ship Controls Extra Top Menu Features:
+---Part 3: Extra Features, Gummi Inventory Editor, and Ship Controls --Extra Top Menu Features:
 Upon the user clicking the "Save Changes" button, a pop-up window should appear, consisting of the text "Please select the ship to default to in-game:", along with a duplicate of Blueprint Manager's blueprint_listbox.
 After the user selects the desired blueprint to use as the default ship (which the data reads as a value of 1-10) and clicks "OK", the pop-up disappears, the Model writes the selected value to the 0x10 offset in gumi_content, and the logic for saving changes commences.

-   Extra Blueprint Manager Features:
+--Extra Blueprint Manager Features:
 Right-clicking on an entry in blueprint_listbox will both select that entry (loading it as blueprint_data) and display a right-click menu with three options: "Migrate", "Rename", and "Delete".

 "Migrate" is a function intended to migrate a blueprint from the currently-loaded gumi_content to a blueprint slot in a different save file in save_files.
 First, it displays a pop-up window where the user can select which save file to migrate the blueprint to; the "gumi_content"-equivalent data slice from this save file's GUMI header up to GUMI+0x9B70 is extracted as "gumi_content_migrate".
 Next, the View generates a pop-up window with a copy of blueprint_listbox (sans right-click menu), which is populated with the ten blueprint slots from gumi_content_migrate; the user clicks which slot to migrate the blueprint to; if the chosen slot would overwrite an existing blueprint, a warning box appears asking if the user is okay with overwriting the blueprint.
 If "Yes", then the selected blueprint overwrites the blueprint in the chosen slot in gumi_content_migrate, then gumi_content_migrate is written back into the save slot in save_files that it was taken from and the pop-up closes, if "No", then the warning box closes and the user must pick another blueprint slot from gumi_content_migrate.